 If you decide to spraypaint your shed, then cover any patios, walls or furniture nearby because sprayers are known to be fare messier painting.

 - Use a big stiff brush, not nylon because it might leave streaks

 - Cover any garden furniture, patios and fake grass when spraying sheds

-When it comes to painting a shed, summer house or dog kennel, the trick is to use a paint brand that lasts.
-You do not want to have to sand and scrape all this paint off next year!
+When it comes to painting a shed, summer house or dog kennel, the trick is to use the best shed paint brand that lasts.
+You do not want to have to sand and scrape all this paint off next year.
 So take our advice and choose one of the shed paints we have revealed in this post.